Frequently Asked Questions

-Once school starts, can I switch my child to another school?
+Can I change my child to another school?

 Are VPK students allowed to ride the bus?

 For full day students, who pays for lunch?

 The lunch procedures are the same as for K-12 students.
 Parents may pack their child’s lunch, apply for free/reduced lunch, or purchase one from the cafeteria.

 Who can pick my child up from school?

 Your child must be picked up by an adult, 18 years or older.
 Children will only be released to adults listed on the Student Information Card.
 For student safety, there are no exceptions to this.

 Can a VPK student attend KidZone (Extended Day)?

-KidZone is available at several sites at an additional cost.
+KidZone is available at all sites at an additional cost.
 Parents apply directly online to KidZone.

 Can VPK students only come for a half-day if it’s a full day site?

 Can a 3 year old or a young kindergartener attend VPK?

 No. By law, the VPK program is only for students who are 4 years old on or before September 1st of the current year.
 However, students who turn 4 years of age between February 1- September 1 of the enrolling year, have the option to attend VPK at 4-years of age, or 5-years of age, providing that the child hasn't already attended VPK in the state of Florida.